11 Budget Winter Activities in Helsinki

 If you’re looking for a spot to go sledging, Kaivopuisto Park, situated by the seaside, is a great option.
 It’s a mere 30-minute walk from the city centre, or you can take the tram.
 Plastic sledging trays can be purchased from larger supermarkets for a few euros.

-Gazing the Stars Above a Frozen Lake
+Gazing at the Stars Above a Frozen Lake

 Helsinki in the Coldest Months of the Year